-A. IBC certified peer recovery specialists are aware of their influential position with respect to clients, and they avoid exploiting the trust and dependency of such persons.
-IBC certified peer recovery specialists, therefore, make every effort to avoid dual relationships with clients that could impair professional judgment or increase the risk of exploitation.
-When a dual relationship cannot be avoided, IBC certified peer recovery specialists take appropriate professional precautions to ensure judgment is not impaired and no exploitation occurs.
-Peer Recovery Support Specialists shall disclose any existing or pre-existing professional, social, or business relationships with person(s) served.
-Peer Recovery Support Specialists shall determine, in consultation with their supervisor, whether existing or pre-existing relationships interfere with the ability to provide peer support services to that person.
+A. IBC certified peers are aware of their influential position with respect to clients, and they avoid exploiting the trust and dependency of such persons.
+IBC certified peers, therefore, make every effort to avoid dual relationships with clients that could impair professional judgment or increase the risk of exploitation.
+When a dual relationship cannot be avoided, IBC certified peers take appropriate professional precautions to ensure judgment is not impaired and no exploitation occurs.
+IBC certified peers shall disclose any existing or pre-existing professional, social, or business relationships with person(s) served.
+IBC certified peers shall determine, in consultation with their supervisor, whether existing or pre-existing relationships interfere with the ability to provide peer support services to that person.